 In a nutshell: Paris is not a perfume ad

 2. Understand Paris Is Not Always Romantic – It Can Also Be Busy And Noisy

 Paris is the City of Love, right?
 So many romantic stories involve a meet-cute or a proposal in Paris.
 Movies like Amelie (2001) and Moulin Rouge!
 (2001) come to mind…

 And how easy is it to conjure up the idea of falling in love in Paris?
 An electrifying gaze across the table of a café… walking hand in hand down cobbled streets, accordion music playing somewhere… kissing at the top of the Eiffel Tower… tender moments under Paris’s cherry blossom trees… These ideas are embedded in our cultural concept of Paris.

 Paris can certainly be a romantic place and there are lots of romantic things to do in Paris for couples.
 On the first Valentine’s day I spent with my now-husband, he took me to Paris and we did some of those romantic things and it was truly wonderful.

 But while it is true that Paris can be romantic, it isn’t the whole truth…

-Oh, and take it from me: it can be very cold at the top of the Eiffel tower in mid-February, so you might want to make that kiss a quick one.
+Oh, and talking about romantic experiences in Paris, take it from me: it can be very cold at the top of the Eiffel tower in mid-February, so you might want to make that kiss a quick one.